Libertree/libertree/README.md

-The Libertree Project is a community of people committed to empowering the people of the world to do things on and with computers, without need for or interference from either government or big business, by way of providing software and other tools which can be obtained, bought or built with minimal cost and effort.
+The Libertree Project is a community of people committed to empowering the people of the world to do things on and with computers, without need for or interference from big business, by way of providing software and other tools which can be obtained, bought or built with minimal cost and effort.

 Libertree is a free, libre, open-source software project which is intended to provide a way for people to create their own social network.
 Libertree social